 Editor's note: How the UDM indicates to the AUSF to run primary authentication with an external Credentials holder is FFS.

 Outputs, Optional: SUPI if SUCI was used as input.
-AKMA Indication, if the subscriber has an AKMA subscription (see TS 33.535 [91]).
+AKMA Indication, if the subscriber has an AKMA subscription (see TS 33.535 [91]), CA Root certificate.

 *** END CHANGES ***